Identifying and Compensating for Feature Deviation in Imbalanced Deep Learning: Related Work

-\textbf{Empirical observations.} \cite{guo2017one,kang2019decoupling,yin2019feature} found that the learned linear classifiers of a ConvNet tend to have larger norms for the major classes and proposed to force similar norms in training or calibrate the norms in testing. \cite{wu2017deep} found that the feature norms of major-class and minor-class instances are different and proposed to regularize it by forcing similar norms.
+\textbf{Empirical observations.} Several works \cite{guo2017one,kang2019decoupling,yin2019feature,Kim2020Adjusting} found that the learned linear classifiers of a ConvNet tend to have larger norms for the major classes, and proposed to force similar norms in training or calibrate the norms in testing.
+Wu \etal~\cite{wu2017deep} found that the feature norms of major-class and minor-class instances are different and proposed to regularize it by forcing similar norms.
 Our work is inspired by empirical observations as well, but from a different perspective.
-We find that learning with class-imbalanced data leads to feature deviation between training and test instances of the same class, which we argue as the main cause of over-fitting to minor classes.
-A recent work~\cite{Kim2020Adjusting} also observed the discrepancy of training and test feature distributions, from the perspective of how they affect classifier boundaries.
+We find that learning with class-imbalanced data leads to feature deviation between training and test instances of the same class, which explains the problem of over-fitting to minor classes.
+A recent work \cite{Kim2020Adjusting} also observed the discrepancy between training and test feature distributions, from the perspective of how they affect classification boundaries.
+Our work is conducted independently from theirs\footnote{Our preliminary technical report \cite{ye2020identifying} was posted on arXiv.org in January, 2020, just a month after the arXiv version of \cite{Kim2020Adjusting}.} and is distinct by a detailed analysis of feature deviation from the perspective of over-fitting and a different way, CDT, for imbalanced deep learning.